Algo-Foundry/wallet-connectors/README.md

 ### 3. Setup wallets and test accounts
 #### AlgoSigner
 1. Download [AlgoSigner browser extension](https://chrome.google.com/webstore/detail/algosigner/kmmolakhbgdlpkjkcjkebenjheonagdm)
-2. Create Wallet and accounts on TestNet
+2. Create wallet and accounts on TestNet
+3. Integration docs can be found [here](https://github.com/PureStake/algosigner)

 #### Add private network to AlgoSigner
 1. Follow the instructions [here](https://github.com/PureStake/algosigner/blob/develop/docs/add-network.md) on how to add private network (a.k.a Algorand Sandbox) on AlgoSigner.
 These are the fields to be added